Iowa School Counselor Certification

 Iowa School Counselor Certification Through Reciprocity

-Your application materials will include:
+Your application materials must include:

 • Completed profile, application, and $40 initial payment through the online licensing system